-Although it would be advantageous to be able to detect BTV in semen samples, isolation of virus from semen is impeded by toxicity of the spermatozoa and seminal plasma for cell culture (Howard et al. 1985).
-PCR testing of semen for BTV has been suggested but there are problems with validating diluted semen because of inhibition by egg yolk in semen extenders (Akita et al. 1993).
-Test validation on ten samples of semen collected commercially from seronegative and seropositive bulls was impeded by the intermittent presence of BTV in semen (Wilson 1999).
+Detection of BTV by isolation of virus from semen is impeded by toxicity of the spermatozoa and seminal plasma for cell culture (Howard et al. 1985).
+PCR testing of semen for BTV was suggested in the 1990s but there were problems with validating diluted semen because of inhibition by egg yolk in semen extenders (Akita et al. 1993).
+Test validation on ten samples of semen collected commercially from seronegative and seropositive bulls was also hampered by the intermittent presence of BTV in semen (Wilson 1999).

-A PCR assay to detect BTV RNA in semen is under development in Australia in a joint project between Berrimah Veterinary Laboratory and NSW Agriculture Elizabeth Macarthur Agriculture Institute (EMAI) (Kirkland et al. 2010).
+A PCR assay to detect BTV RNA in bovine semen has been partly validated (Vanbinst et al. 2010) and another is under development in Australia in a joint project between Berrimah Veterinary Laboratory and NSW Agriculture Elizabeth Macarthur Agriculture Institute (EMAI) (Kirkland et al. 2010).